 Step 4: Use the device that works best, switch if necessary

-Some users like to conduct the entire audit on their smartphone.
+Some users conduct the entire audit on their smartphone.
 Others prefer the tablet.
 Still, others like to make a first pass on a smartphone or tablet then power up their laptop and augment the audit with additional notes.

 Tip for Compliant IA users: Compliant IA is device-agnostic.
 Start the audit with the device of your choice and switch if need be.